WebOrigami/docs/src/content/framework/intro4.md

 team = map(teamByName, person.ori)
 ```

-If you now visit the `team` route in the web browser, you'll be able to select a person's name to see a rudimentary HTML page for that person.
+If you now visit the `team` route in the served site, you'll be able to select a person's name to see a rudimentary HTML page for that person.
 The people data has been mapped to HTML.

 <div class="sideBySide">
   <figure>